 For this reason, it’s important to show up with a list of questions you may have for your lawyer, along with some idea of the answers you expect, or hope, to receive.
 While most think of a consultation as a chance for a lawyer to assess the quality of their case, it’s also a chance to assess the quality of the lawyer.
-With that in mind, here are some good questions to ask a lawyer if you find yourself scheduling an initial consultation.
+With that in mind, here are some good questions to ask a lawyer during an initial consultation.

-Have you handled this type of case before?
+1. Have you handled this type of case before?

-This might be the single most important question to ask any prospective lawyer.
+This might be the single most important question to ask any lawyer during a consultation.
 In order to get the best results, you’re going to want a lawyer with plenty of experience handling cases just like yours.
 Although the level of experience necessary will depend on the complexity of your situation, you’ll still want a lawyer who has some experience in the field of personal injury.

-What will the fees and expenses be?
+2. What will the fees and expenses be?

 It’s important to know, right from the start, what the lawyer you’re meeting with is going to charge.
 Whether it be a fixed amount or an hourly rate, having a clear understanding of the cost of your case will help you decide whether or not it makes sense to proceed or pursue other options.
 If you’re suing for monetary damages, you should ask your lawyer if they can represent you on a contingency basis, which means they get paid only if they win the case on your behalf.

-What strategy do you intend to use?
+3. What strategy do you intend to use?